sheltermanager/asm3/doc/manual/publishing.rst

 the date PETtrac was last updated, so if the animal is returned and adopted again, another update will be done automatically.

+In order to handle re-registrations, you will need to nominate one of your system users as the "authorised user".
+This user account needs to have a real name and an electronic signature on file.
+When re-registrations are generated, ASM will create a signed PDF disclaimer document to transmit to AVID, explaining that the shelter has done all it can to find the previous owner of the animal.

 idENTICHIP/Anibase UK
 ---------------------